-- A change in your marital status including marriage, death of a spouse, divorce, legal separation, or annulment. - A change in the number of your dependents, including birth, death, adoption, and placement for adoption. - A change in election by your spouse, or a loss of eligibility of your spouse, under a group health plan offered by your spouse's employer. - When your dependent meets or ceases to meet the definition of Eligible Dependent. - When the Welfare Plan receives a judgment, decree, or order resulting from a divorce, legal separation, annulment, or change in legal custody (including a Qualified Medical Child Support Order) that requires health coverage for your child or foster child, or cancels coverage if the order requires your spouse, former spouse or other individual to provide coverage. - When you, your spouse, or dependent are entitled to Medicare or Medicaid. - When your spouse or dependent becomes eligible to participate in a financial assistance program through Medicaid or a State Children's Health Insurance Program ("SCHIP"); or when your spouse or dependent loses coverage under Medicaid or SCHIP.
+- A change in your marital status including marriage, death of a spouse, divorce, legal separation, or annulment. - A change in the number of your dependents, including birth, death, adoption, and placement for adoption. - A change in your employment status, or that of your spouse or your dependent, that results in gaining or losing eligibility under a group health plan; this includes a termination or commencement of employment, a strike or a lockout, a commencement or return from an unpaid leave of absence, or a change in worksite. - A change in election by your spouse under a group health plan offered by your spouse's employer. - When your dependent meets or ceases to meet the definition of Eligible Dependent. - When the Welfare Plan receives a judgment, decree, or order resulting from a divorce, legal separation, annulment, or change in legal custody (including a Qualified Medical Child Support Order) that requires health coverage for your child or foster child, or cancels coverage if the order requires your spouse, former spouse or other individual to provide coverage. - When you, your spouse, or dependent are entitled to Medicare or Medicaid. - When your spouse or dependent becomes eligible to participate in a financial assistance program through Medicaid or a State Children's Health Insurance Program ("SCHIP"); or when your spouse or dependent loses coverage under Medicaid or SCHIP.